-From Renee on January 6th, 2009 in General Remodel
+From Dean Dowd on January 06, 2009 in General Remodel

 Many homeowners encounter a series of remodeling problems, such as overspending, having bad experiences with contractors, and not getting exactly what they wanted.
 Many claim that the remodeling projects also took twice as long as they were told by their contractor.
 There will always be delays created by factors than no one can control, but there are ways to avoid at least some potential delays with some planning, which we discuss in our book, The Happy Remodelers.

 One entire chapter is dedicated to avoid overspending your budget and another about creating a realistic budget.
 We also have another chapter in our book about Getting the Best from your Architect, Contractor, & Yourselves, in which we discuss the best ways to find a reliable architect, if one is needed for your project, and a professional contractor, and how to work with them well.

 Furthermore, we have identified five remodeling phases, which we describe in our book, and each may affect the outcome of the project.
 Briefly, they are: